AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/associate-approval-with-work.md

    ![](assets/approvals-associate-350x108.png)

-1. In the **Use an existing approval process** drop-down menu, select the global or group-level approval process you want to associate with the work item.
+1. In the **Use an existing approval process** drop-down menu, select the global or group-level approval process you want to associate with the work item

    ![](assets/use-existing-or-create-single-use-approvals-menus-on-pti-classic-350x50.png)